-The Company's officers and directors beneficially own an aggregate of approximately 96.8% of the outstanding shares of the Company's \$.10 par value Class B stock.
-The Class B stock is entitled to elect 75% (calculated to the nearest whole number, rounding five-tenths to next highest whole number) of the members of its Board of Directors.
-Further, approval of a majority of the Class B stock is generally required to effect a sale of the Company and certain other corporate transactions.
+The Company's officers beneficially own 100% of the outstanding shares of the Company's Class B stock.
+The holders of the Class B stock are entitled to elect 75% (calculated to the nearest whole number, rounding five-tenths to next highest whole number) of the members of the Company's Board of Directors.
+Further, approval of a majority of the holders of the Class B stock is generally required to effect a sale of the Company and certain other corporate transactions.
 As a result, these shareholders can elect more than a majority of the Board of Directors and exercise significant influence over most matters requiring approval by the Company's shareholders.
 This concentration of control may also have the effect of delaying or preventing a change in control.